 The instant you start diffusing essential oils into your environment, its molecules immediately start to distribute and spread out in your vicinity.
 Being dispersed everywhere simply means they can easily be inhaled and absorbed into your body.
 They quickly get to your blood stream and are transported to your brain and nerves.
-Once they reach the brain and nerves, these oils start working their magic, calming you down by sending soothing and positive signals and vibes all through your nervous system.
+Once they reach the brain and nerves, these oils start working their magic, calming you down by sending soothing and mood-boosting signals and vibes all through your nervous system.
 In no time, you may begin to relax and feel a lot calmer.

 Now that you have understood the benefits of these oils, how do you go about using them?

-You can use your hands to directly inhale the scent of the oils.
-Rub some drops on your hands or simply breathe deep directly from the bottle.
+One way is to use your hands to directly inhale the scent and vapors of the oils.
+Do this by either rubbing some drops on your hands and inhale the scent emitted after that, you can also simply breathe deep directly from the essential oils bottle.
+You can also put 1-2 drops of essential oils on a tissue which you can breathe from deeply whenever you feel like it.
 Don’t over do it though.
-We don’t want you to become addicted to these lovely things, as all addictions are often detrimental in the long run.
+We don’t want you to become addicted to these lovely things, as almost all addictions are ultimately detrimental in the long run.